Yquem in daylight

 Château d'Yquem 2008 97p

-Tasted twice - last time in April 2012.
+I tasted it twice, the last time in April 2012.
 Consistent notes.
-Frost in April 2008 didn't do any damage at d'Yquem - the explanation is that d'Yquem is situated at the hilltop and has a lake close to the vineyard, which prevented frost from entering.
+Frost in April 2008 didn't do any damage at d'Yquem.
+The explanation is that d'Yquem is situated on a hilltop and has a lake close to the vineyard, which prevented frost from entering.
 It was intense on the nose with pear and apricots, velvety, very sophisticated, with excellent structure and great length.
 Finished with acacia honey.
 Awesome stuff.

 Château d'Yquem 2007 99p

 Tasted three times - last time in April 2012.
 Consistent notes.
-It was a refined, sophisticated, and beautifully structured wine with great intensity of aromas, great acidity, and minerality, stunningly rich, structure, and striking length.
+It was a refined, sophisticated, and beautifully structured wine with great intensity of aromas, great acidity, and minerality.
+It was stunningly rich, had great structure, and had striking length.
 Heaven's doors are open.

 Château d'Yquem 2006 96-97p

 Tasted three times - last time in April 2017.
 Consistent notes.
-It offered incredibly refined botrytis and was superbly classy and sophisticated on the palate.
+It offered an incredibly refined botrytis and was superbly classy and sophisticated on the palate.
 Extremely intense acacia honey and pure flavors.
-Best wine of the vintage in the district.
+It is the best wine of the vintage in the district.

 Château d'Yquem 2005 98-99p

 Tasted three times. - last time was in December 2017.
 Consistent notes.
-80% of the harvest into Grand Vin.
+80% of the harvest went into Grand Vin.
 Residual sugar 8%, alcohol 13.3%, acidity 3.6 g/l H2SO4.
 Extraordinary intensity of botrytized flavors – acacia flower, acacia honey, honey melon, pear, peach, and apricot.
-Sublime, subtle, sophisticated, extremely long, sticks to the tongue.
-Acidity beautifully supported fruit.
+Sublime, subtle, sophisticated, and extremely long, sticks to the tongue.
+Acidity did beautifully support fruit.
 The depth, structure, and purity in this wine are simply awesome.
 One to keep for 50-60 years.

 Château d'Yquem 2004 96-97p

-Great nose with reduced flavors (nuts) and pear.
-Fresh, very elegant, and refined.
-Incredible finesse and silky texture.
-Long, caressing, and honeyed finish.
-Awesome stuff for several decades to enjoy.
+It has a great nose with reduced flavors (nuts) and pear.
+It is fresh, very elegant, and refined.
+It has incredible finesse and a silky texture.
+The finish is long, caressing, and honeyed.
+This is awesome stuff for several decades to enjoy.

 Château d'Yquem 2003 100p

 Tasted three times - last time in April 2014.
 Consistent notes.
 80% of the harvest into Grand Vin.
 Residual sugar 8.3%, alcohol 13.5%, acidity 4.2 g/l H2SO4.
-Harvest ended on the record-breaking earliest 26th of September and lasted only nine days!
+Harvest ended on the record-breaking 26th of September and lasted only nine days!
 I'm totally in heaven.
 Extraordinarily concentrated aromas of dried fruits, candied orange peel, mango, guava, and candied apricot.
 Phenomenal purity and intensity.
 Wow!
-Incredibly long ongoing aftertaste which lasts for more than one minute.
+Incredibly long, ongoing aftertaste that lasts for more than one minute.
 Paradise in heaven.

 Château d'Yquem 2002 95p